 5. Chairing a CARM meeting

 5.1 The purpose of the meeting is to formulate a multi-agency risk assessment and identify actions to reduce the risk.
-The lead agency will Chair the meeting and ensure completion of the CARM meeting document at every meeting.
+The coordinating agency will Chair the meeting and ensure completion of the CARM meeting document at every meeting.
 See CARM Practice Guidance and CARM Meeting Record.

 5.2 The CARM Meeting Record must be circulated securely to all attendees within two weeks of the meeting: however, actions agreed must be initiated at the earliest opportunity by partner agencies.
 A copy of the completed CARM Meeting Record must be submitted to the Local Authority Safeguarding Adults Team, who will collate records for the purpose of quality assurance and data collection.